 Operating expenses for the quarter were $24.6 million, an increase of 23.3 percent compared to $19.9 million reported in the comparable prior year period.
 This increase of $4.6 million is due to the recently acquired Thomson, Oehlbach and Incaar operations.

 Pat Lavelle, president/CEO of Audiovox, stated, “I believe our results this quarter are reflective of our strategic plan to expand our business, reduce costs and improve services while delivering improved shareholder value.”

-For the first six months Audiovox reported net sales of $276.5 million, an increase of 32.5 percent from the comparable prior-year period.
-Net income was $6 million compared with a net loss of $433,000 in the prior year.
+For the first six months of the year Audiovox reported net sales of $276.5 million, an increase of 32.5 percent compared to $208.7 million reported in the comparable prior year period.
+Net income was $6 million compared to a net loss of $433,000 in the prior year.